ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Christmas: 3
+Days until Christmas: 2

-Days until 2025: 10
+Days until 2025: 9

-Days until we get our first convicted felon president: 29
+Days until Project 2025: 28

-Days until the space gauntlet deadline: 87
+Days until the space gauntlet deadline: 86

-Days until I become old enough to have sex in Femboy Land: 97
+Days until I become old enough to have sex in Femboy Land: 96

-Days until I become old enough to have sex in Massachusetts: 462
+Days until I become old enough to have sex in Massachusetts: 461

-Days until I become old enough to have sex in New York: 827
+Days until I become old enough to have sex in New York: 826

-Days until I become old enough to have sex in California: 1193
+Days until I become old enough to have sex in California: 1192

-Days until I graduate high school: 1259
+Days until I graduate high school: 1258

-Days until the 2028 election or smth idk: 1416
+Days until the 2028 election or smth idk: 1415

-Days until the end of the 2020s: 1836
+Days until the end of the 2020s: 1835

-Days until the heat death of the universe: 4251
+Days until the heat death of the universe: 4250

 Discord: @bombcraft